Flag of Austin, Texas: History

 The idea for a city flag was first suggested in 1915 by Ellen Wyse, an editor of Gossip.
-She brought the idea to the attention of mayor A. P. Wooldridge, who organized a committee of 38 people to explore the idea, and soon created a flag design competition, declaring:
+She brought the idea to the attention of mayor Alexander Penn Wooldridge, who organized a committee of 38 people to explore the idea, and soon created a flag design competition, declaring:

 The contest offered $50 to the first place design and $25 to the runner-up.
 By October 2, 1916, the deadline, the contest had received 130 entrants.
 Out of these 130, the 10-person committee selected the design of Ray Frederick Coyle, an artist from San Francisco, as the first-place winner.
 Second place went to G.A.
 Geist, a Texas A&M University faculty member.
 Coyle's entry became the official flag and seal of the city after a few slight modifications to the design.
 The original had a shield of red, white, and blue, with the outline of the Capitol building at the top of the shield.
 The blue triangle came from the Austin family coat of arms and the cross and wings came from Stephen F. Austin's coat of arms.
 The committee added the oil lamp to represent the aspect of education in Austin, which replace a white star and crown that represented the City of the Violet Crown.
 The committee also added the wording "CITY OF AUSTIN" in block letters below the shield and the color blue to the lineage of the wings.